waylonggggg/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is `CCAttendance` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is `CCAttendance`, the person is `Hall Attendance Manager`, and the **Actor** is the `user`, unless specified otherwise).

-**Use case: Add a student**
+**UC1: List students**

 **MSS**

-1. User requests to add a student with the corresponding details
+1. User requests to list students.
-2. System adds the student to the list
+2. System shows a list of all students.
-3. System shows the student has been added

     Use case ends.

 **Extensions**
 * 1a.
+The student list is empty.

+  Use case ends.

+**UC2: Add a student**

+**MSS**

+1. User <u>lists the students (UC1)</u>.
+2. User requests to add a student with the corresponding details.
+3. System adds the student to the list.
+4. System shows the student has been added.

+    Use case ends.

+**Extensions**

+* 2a.
 The student already exists in the list.

-    * 1a1.
+    * 2a1.
 System shows an error message.

-      Use case resumes at step 1.
+      Use case resumes at step 2.

-**Use case: Delete a student**
+**UC3: Delete a student**

 **MSS**

-1. User requests to list students
+1. User <u>lists the students (UC1)</u>.
-2. System shows list of students
-3. User requests to delete a specific student
+2. User requests to delete a specific student.
-4. System deletes the student from the list
+3. System deletes the student from the list.
-5. System shows the student has been deleted
+4. System shows the student has been deleted.

     Use case ends.

 **Extensions**

 * 2a.
-The student list is empty.
+The student does not exist in the list.

+    * 2a1.
+System shows an error message.

+      Use case resumes at step 2.

+**UC4: Edit a student**

+**MSS**

+1. User <u>lists the students (UC1)</u>.
+2. User requests to edit a student's information from the list.
+3. System edits the student from the list.
+4. System shows the student has been edited.

     Use case ends.

+**Extensions**

-* 3a.
+* 2a.
 The student does not exist in the list.

-    * 3a1.
+    * 2a1.
 System shows an error message.

       Use case resumes at step 2.

-**Use case: Add a CCA**
+* 2b.
+The parameters to edit does not exist.

+  * 2b1.
+System shows an error message.

+    Use case resumes at step 2.

+* 2c.
+The parameters to edit is invalid.

+    * 2c1.
+System shows an error message.

+      Use case resumes at step 2.

+* 2d.
+The student already has the same information.

+  * 2d1.
+System shows an error message.

+    Use case resumes at step 2.

+**UC5: Find a student**

 **MSS**

+1. User requests to find students with specific keywords in a name.
+2. System searches for students matching the keywords.
+3. System shows a list of searched students.

+    Use case ends.

+**Extensions**

+* 1a.
+No students match the keywords.
+  Use case ends.

+* 1a.
+The student list is empty.
+    Use case ends.

+* 1b.
+The keyword is an invalid format or missing keywords.

+    * 1b1.
+System shows an error message.

+        Use case resumes at step 1.

+**UC6: Add a CCA**

+**MSS**

-1. User requests to add a CCA with the corresponding details
+1. User requests to add a CCA with the corresponding details.
-2. System adds the CCA to the list
+2. System adds the CCA to the list.
-3. System shows the CCA has been added
+3. System shows the CCA has been added.

     Use case ends.